isaka-james/fb-phish/README.md

 ## What's new?
-  - [x]  Customized even can run in windows.
-(Jan30, 2024)
+  - [x]  Now windows users can run smoothly without any problem. ( Feb15, 2024)
-  - [x]  For the web interface admin pannel, the automatic reload feature has been added.
-(Jan30, 2024)
+  - [x]  The reload feature is now added for windows admin pannel!.
+(Feb15, 2024)
   - [x]  New User Interface resembling to the today's Facebook interface!.
 (Jan,2024)
   - [x]  Removed all the facebook links, now everything runs locally!.